Kale Winter Salad

 kale winter salad

-Shaved (or shredded) Brussels sprouts has been a favorite technique of mine for some time now, and most don’t realize how it can impact the overall taste of one of the most feared vegetables there is.
-Bitterness is one of the biggest complains about Brussels and truth be told, I get it.
-There are, however, two things that can counteract kales bitterness; adding a little brown sugar when cooking or roasting them or leaving them raw and shaving or shredding them, like you would cabbage, as is the case in this salad.
+Shaved (or shredded) Brussels sprouts have been a favorite technique of mine for some time now, and most don’t realize how it can impact the overall taste of one of the most feared vegetables there is.
+Bitterness is one of the biggest complaints about Brussels and truth be told, I get it.
+There are, however, two things that can counteract kale’s bitterness; adding a little brown sugar when cooking or roasting them or leaving them raw and shaving or shredding them, like you would cabbage, as is the case in this salad.
 Sounds questionable I know, but trust me, it works.

 kale winter salad

 Kale, an ancient member of the Brassica family, is sometimes spicy, other times sweet.
 Kale is considered the slightly bitter ancestor of broccoli, cauliflower, cabbage, Brussels sprouts, and kohlrabi.
-The trick to learning to love kale is understanding what type of kale to use when.
-While the tall, dark kale stalks makes for the perfect kale chip in my mind, I opt for the tender, sweeter, substantially more mild, baby kale when making this kale winter salad.
+The trick to learning to love kale is understanding what type of kale to use and when.
+While the tall, dark kale stalks make for the perfect kale chip in my mind, I opt for the tender, sweeter, substantially more mild, baby kale when making this kale winter salad.

-Give this simple salad a try and let me know if your thoughts, I think you’ll be pleased.
-Below is a breakdown of the many types of kale you can find out there and a few suggestions for what to use each kind for.
+Give this simple salad a try and let me know your thoughts, I think you’ll be pleased.
+Below is a breakdown of the many types of kale you can find there and a few suggestions for what to use each kind for.

 kale winter salad

-Types of Kale:
+Types of Kale

 • Curly Kale: This is the type of kale you usually see in the grocery store.
 It’s a pale to deep green with large, frilly-edged leaves and long stems.
 Often sold as loose leaves bound together.
 This type of kale is great for sautéing, hearty soups, or for blending in a smoothie.